nuejs/nue/packages/www/docs/website-development.md

 Nuemark is Nue's content format.
 It extends standard Markdown with layout capabilities, making it perfect for content-focused apps.

 ### Basic content
-Write naturally using standard Markdown:
+Write naturally, using standard Markdown:

 ```md
 ---